...

 This is going to be a late birthday present to myself.

-Bet you are thinking a senior with pacemaker can’t hold it?
-In a nutshell – this is my 6th marathon.
+I bet you think a pacemaker senior can’t hold it.
+In a nutshell, this is my sixth marathon.

 Doctors advised me to train on a strict diet that includes a ton of mixed veggies and liters of water a day.

-I packed my fridge with iced veggies, for sure, but I am using these bags for my knees, to be honest.
+I packed my fridge with iced veggies, but honestly, I am using these bags for my knees.

 It wasn’t easy to get into the regime of running, especially when you know I hated it prior.